powerboat9/bombadillo/README.md

 ## Contributing

-Bombadillo development is largely handled by Sloum, with help from asdf, jboverf, and some community input.
-If you would like to get involved, please reach out or submit an issue.
+Bombadillo development is largely handled by Sloum, with help from asdf, jboverf, and community input.

+There are many ways to contribute to Bombadillo, including a fair few that don't require knowledge of programming:

+- Try out the client and let us know if you have a suggestion for improvement, or if you find a bug.
+- Read the documentation and let us know if something isn't well explained, or needs correction.
+- Maybe you have a cool logo or some art that you think would look nice.

+If you have something in mind, please reach out or [open an issue](https://tildegit.org/sloum/bombadillo/issues).

+We aim for simplicity and quality, and do our best to make Bombadillo useful to its users.
+Any proposals for change are reviewed by the maintainers with this in mind, and not every request will be accepted.
+Furthermore, this software is developed in our spare time for the good of all, and help is provided as best efforts.
+In general, we want to help!

-At present the developers use the tildegit issues system to discuss new features, track bugs, and communicate with users about hopes and/or issues for/with the software.
+The maintainers use the [tildegit](https://tildegit.org) issues system to discuss new features, track bugs, and communicate with users regarding issues and suggestions.
+Pull requests should typically have an associated issue, and should target the `develop` branch.

-If you have forked and would like to make a pull request, please make the pull request into develop where it will be reviewed by one of the maintainers.
-That said, a heads up or comment/issue somewhere is advised.
-While input is always welcome, not all requests will be granted.
-That said, we do our best to make Bombadillo a useful piece of software for its users and in general want to help you out.

 ## License